 If you are interested in receiving the presentation slides, please contact email@example.com

-Fur further information about Canadian Solar’s brand new Series 7 modules, you can visit this website.
+For further information about Canadian Solar’s brand new HiKu7 and BiHiKu7 modules, you can visit this website.